Fragrance extraction: Supercritical fluid extraction

-Supercritical fluid extraction is a relatively new technique for extracting fragrant compounds from a raw material, which often employs supercritical CO_{2} as the extraction solvent.
-When carbon dioxide is put under high pressure at slightly above room temperature, a supercritical fluid forms (Under normal pressure CO_{2} changes directly from a solid to a gas in a process known as sublimation.)
-Since CO_{2} in a non-polar compound has low surface tension and wets easily, it can be used to extract the typically hydrophobic aromatics from the plant material.
-This process is identical to one of the techniques for making decaffeinated coffee.
+supercritical CO_{2} extraction is a technique for extracting fragrant compounds from a raw material.
+The extracting medium is a supercritical fluid forms.
+Since CO_{2} is a non-polar compound, it has low surface tension and wets easily, and can be used to extract the typically hydrophobic aromatics from the plant material, such as decaffeinating coffee beans and tea leaves or compounds from hops.

-In supercritical fluid extraction, high pressure carbon dioxide gas (up to 100 atm.) is used as a solvent.
-Due to the low heat of process and the relatively unreactive solvent used in the extraction, the fragrant compounds derived often closely resemble the original odour of the raw material.
-Like solvent extraction, the CO_{2} extraction takes place at a low temperature, extracts a wide range of compounds, and leaves the aromatics unaltered by heat, rendering an essence more faithful to the original.
-Since CO_{2} is gas at normal atmospheric pressure, it also leaves no trace of itself in the final product, thus allowing one to get the absolute directly without having to deal with a concrete.
+Extraction takes place at a low temperature (ca. 30 °C), which is gentle compared to steam distillation.
+The method is usually more efficient in terms of the yield of compound extracted.
+Since CO_{2} is gas at normal atmospheric pressure, it also leaves no trace of itself in the final product, thus allowing one to derive the absolute extract directly.
 It is a low-temperature process, and the solvents are easily removed.
-Extracts produced using this process are known as CO_{2} extracts.
+Extracts produced using this process are sometimes known as CO_{2} extracts.
+A challenge with the technique is its cost.

 Ethanol extraction

 Ethanol extraction is a type of solvent extraction used to extract fragrant compounds directly from dry raw materials, as well as the impure oils or concrete resulting from organic solvent extraction, expression, or enfleurage.
 Ethanol extracts from dry materials are called tinctures, while ethanol washes for purifying oils and concretes are called absolutes.

-The impure substances or oils are mixed with ethanol, which is less hydrophobic than solvents used for organic extraction, dissolves more of the oxidized aromatic constituents (alcohols, aldehydes, etc.), leaving behind the wax, fats, and other generally hydrophobic substances.
+Since ethanol is less hydrophobic than hydrocarbon solvents, it dissolves polar constituents, leaving behind the wax, fats, and other generally hydrophobic substances.
 The alcohol is evaporated under low-pressure, leaving behind absolute.
-The absolute may be further processed to remove any impurities that are still present from the solvent extraction.
+The absolute may be further processed.

 Ethanol extraction is not typically used to extract fragrance from fresh plant materials; these contain large quantities of water, which will be extracted into the ethanol, although this is sometimes not a concern.

-Distillation

-Distillation is a common technique for obtaining aromatic compounds from plants, such as orange blossoms and roses.
-The raw material is heated and the fragrant compounds are re-collected through condensation of the distilled vapor.
-Distilled products, whether through steam or dry distillation are known either as essential oils or ottos.

-Today, most common essential oils, such as lavender, peppermint, and eucalyptus, are distilled.
-Raw plant material, consisting of the flowers, leaves, wood, bark, roots, seeds, or peel, is put into an alembic (distillation apparatus) over water.
+Enfleurage

+In enfleurage, odorless tallow or lard is the extracting agent.
+The plant is immersed in the fat, which absorbs the essential oils.
+After extraction of many batches of plants, the fat becomes saturated with the oils.
+The essential oils are then extracted from the fat with a second liquid solvent.
+Enfleurage is obsolete but was practiced in the early days of the fragrance industry.